arnsholt/Net-ZMQ/README.md

 # Supported version

-Main supported ZMQ version is 4.2.2.
+Main supported ZMQ version is 4.1.
+Support of 4.2 is planned.

 # Issues